Amitmund/images/myPatient/prompt.md

 Admin Notification: You (the system admin) receive an alert to verify their credentials.

+Date Filter: (If doctor select a given date, it should display all the pacent name, contact_number and its dignostic type, having a link to the pacent name, opening to the pacent details.
+This list also include the pacent came on followup date with its note too.
+(The operator need to write note, if the paceent came on the followup date.)

+Q) Doctor, key filter what they are looking (By date, By name and By dignostic)

 ### 2. Manual Access & Subscription Approval
 Instead of integrating a complex automated payment gateway on day one, you will use an Admin Panel to manually manage access tiers: